chroma-works/Chroma-RayTracer/README.md

 ## Introduction
 This repository is meant to contain a simple implementation of the ray tracing algorithm.
 Hopefully will surpass its humble conception.
 This page will also be used as a blog to update on the development process.
 Developed for CENG795 course at METU(2019-2020 Spring Semester).

+## Build instructions for Windows
+### Requires:
+* Visual Stuido(VS) 17+
+* CMake 3.15.0+
+### Instructions
+After downloading and unzipping the repo open Cmake and fill the fields:
+**Where is the source:** unzipped/folders/directory/Chroma-RayTracer
+**Where to build binaries:** unzipped/folders/directory/Chroma-RayTracer/build
+then click configure where you will set your Visual studio version as the **"Generator for this project"*** and *x64* as **"Optional platform generator"**.
+Also select **"Use default native compilers"** option if it is not already selected.
+**Configure** then **Generate**.
+Then open the chroma-ray-tracer.sln file generated using VS located in the ./Chroma-RayTracer/build folder.
+Finally **Build** solution using VS.

+**Note:** After building the project, if it fails to run due to missing .exe file try setting the location of the .exe file by:
+Solution explorer -> chroma-ray-tracer -> (right click ->) properties -> General -> Output Directory ->
+* if Configuration: Debug -> unzipped/folders/directory/Chroma-RayTracer/bin/Debug
+* if Configuration: Release -> unzipped/folders/directory/Chroma-RayTracer/bin/Release

 ## Week 1
 Although I have not made any advancements regarding "Ray-tracing" I have retrofitted my old classes from my old renderer[[1]](#1) to build a simple editor.
 This editor can;
 * Load .obj files